 Even though a JD study degree costs a bit more than an LLM, it is more suitable for graduate students.
 The programme is full-time, and it is research-intensive.

 Even more, students earn the qualification to work as Law professors in the academic world.
-This degree is used to meet the eligibility requirements for the state bar’s examination.
+This degree is used to meet the eligibility requirements for the state bar examination.

-The US Bureau of Labour Statistics (BLS) estimated that, in the country, employment of lawyers increases by 10% from 2012 to 2022.
-As a lawyer, you can apply to specialised firms, corporations or government agencies.
+The US Bureau of Labour Statistics (BLS) estimated that, in the country, employment of lawyers will increase by 4% between 2019 to 2029.
+As a lawyer, you can work in specialised firms, corporations, or government agencies.
 You also have the option to work as a freelance legal consultant or open your own office.

-So, even if you decide upon working in the private or public sector, you will develop skills of communication, critical thinking, and reasoning.
-And, with a degree in Law, you also get to better the lives of others and help them with professional advice and counselling.
+So, regardless if you decide to work in the private or public sector, you will develop skills of communication, critical thinking, and reasoning.
+And, with a degree in Law, you also get to improve the lives of others and help them with professional advice and counselling.